 Step 2: Move on to episodes where The Heavenator is not listed in the credits.
 It’ll feel like you’re about to hear The Heavenator’s voice at any moment, and the anticipation might put you in a zippy state of mind, but the best way out is through.

 Step 3: It’s okay to relapse.
-You may find yourself missing that cowardly voice, and those filthy tones of voice.
-If you find this process too hard, just regularly put on an episode in which The Heavenator is in, and take a few days before you try again.
+You may find yourself missing that filthy voice, and those metallic tones of voice.
+If you find this process too hard, just bravely put on an episode in which The Heavenator is in, and take a few days before you try again.